TERRESTRIAL HABITAT. WHAT IS TERRESTRIAL HABITAT? Terrestrial habitat refers to life on land.

 MARSHY TYPE OF TERRESTRIAL HABITAT

-abiotic factors that affect plants and animals are: inorganic compounds or elements, e.g.
+Abiotic factors that affect plants and animals are: inorganic compounds or elements, e.g.

 O, N, salts, CO, HO, etc. water/rainfall, temperature, light/sunlight, wind, altitude, pressure, moisture/humidity, pH, wildfire/thunder and lightning. read more on biotic and abiotic factors affecting ecosystem here